LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 Ugh I really want to but im struggling with motivation.
 I need to get past this hurdle.

+Ill I have to say is im struggling to keep up I want to have this done by my birthday but idk at this point

 ## Getting Started

 First, run the development server: